 Easter has really hopped up on us quickly this year!
 We’re bursting with egg-citement for Easter Sunday when that rascally rabbit sends us on an eggs-trordinary hunt for those delicious Easter eggs we all love!
 Whilst it is an egg-citing time with all these sweet treats we need to take eggs-tra care of our teeth.
-Our Maven dentists are good eggs, and they’ve put together some simple tips you cannot forget this Easter!
+Our Maven dentists are egg-sperts when it comes to teeth, so they’ve put together some simple tips you cannot forget this Easter!

-Look, well all know the Easter egg hunt can be intense, especially when you have a large group.
+Look, we all know the Easter egg hunt can be intense, especially when the competitive big kids get involved.
 With kids hopping about searching for eggs, dental trauma can sometimes occur.
 But don’t panic, let’s hatch a plan now so you’re prepared for any unexpected accidents.

-First things first, try contacting your local dentist immediately.
-Whilst it is a public holiday, some of our Maven dentists are available for emergency dental during this period.
+First things first, try contacting your local dentist or emergency department immediately.
+Whilst it is a public holiday and there are some restrictions to practices open during this period, please call our hoppy friends in the Maven Dental Contact Centre on 1800 162 836.
 Depending on the type of dental trauma, they can advise you on the best course of action.
-If you’re local dentist has ventured down the rabbit-hole and you can’t get hold of them, head to your local emergency department for assistance.

 If the tooth has been completely knocked out, give it a quick rinse and then immerse it in a glass of milk.
-This can prolong the life of the tooth while you hop down to your dentist for further assistance.
+This can prolong the life of the tooth while you hop down to your dentist or emergency department for further assistance.

 We’re all going to be tempted to send ourselves into a chocolate coma over the long weekend.
 As tempting as it is it’s a good idea to set limits for your baby bunnies.

 Parents, it’s a good idea to advise the Easter bunny to reduce the amount of eggs hidden during the Easter egg hunt.
 This is an easy way to reduce the sugar intake of your children.